State subcommittee delays vote on creating Dunwoody EMS zone

 Fullum said the new contract would include standard response times for calls that require a paramedic with an advanced skill set, and “tiered” response times for calls that are not life-threatening.

 Dunwoody officials were angered at the subcommittee’s meeting last month when an AP Triton representative said response times were not that important in determining patient outcome.
-All members of the subcommittee came out to say response times do matter as did Fullum.
+All members of the subcommittee came out to say response times do matter, as did Fullum.

 “We know responding quickly is important.
 But we also know the public trusts we will be there,” Fullum said.
 “Response time are an important part of any system.”